-- a notify the tax authorities of the CFC; and - b calculate the CFC's profits and remit taxes to the state at the rate of 20 per cent (for Russian legal entities) and 13 per cent (for Russian individuals).
+A controlling Russian resident is now required to (1) notify the tax authorities of the CFC; and (2) calculate the CFC's profits and remit taxes to the state at the rate of 20 per cent (for Russian legal entities) and 13 per cent (for Russian individuals).

-This is a relatively new area of tax law in Russia and there are still a number of questions about how it will apply in practice.
+This is an actively developing and improving area of tax law in Russia although there are still a number of questions about how it will apply in practice.